-Jason has spent the past 15 years identifying and engaging with teams at the forefront of new opportunities.
+Jason has spent the past 15 years identifying and engaging with teams at the forefront of new innovations.
 He began his career in the sciences working under molecular geneticist Günter Blobel, who went on to win the Nobel Prize for Medicine in 1999.
 Subsequently, he joined the investment banking department of Merrill Lynch & Co, and later, UBS, where he worked on dozens of transactions advising both operating clients and private equity sponsors.
-In January 2007, Jason met then Senator Barack Obama and became a founding member of the future President's national finance committee.
-He went on to advise various levels of the first Obama Administration's White House and Treasury on matters of innovation and private capital markets, including America's first Chief Technology Officer and senior advisors to the Treasury and Commerce Departments.
+Jason also has significant experience in government and national politics, having served on the National Finance Committee for a previous presidential administration as well as having advised White House, Treasury and Commerce officials on matters of innovation and private capital markets.

 In addition to his role at Belstone, Jason is an active supporter of social enterprise and currently serves as Chairman of Purpose Brands, a start-up that seeks to lead a new generation of high impact consumer products.
 He is a member of the Economic Club of New York, a Board Member of the Young Patron's Society of Lincoln Center, and a Registered Securities Principal (Series 24, 7, 63, 79).

 Jason holds a B.A. from Columbia University where he studied Economics and East Asian history.
-He is an expert in technology lifehacking, a lover of extreme sports, and an avid world traveler with more than 40 countries under his belt and counting.
+He is a technology lifehacker, extreme sport enthusiast, and world traveler with more than 40 countries under his belt.